wywyWang/Shot-Influence/README.md

 # Shot Influence

+## Update
+This repo has been moved to [CoachAI Projects](https://github.com/wywyWang/CoachAI-Projects) and will no longer be maintained.

 ## Introduction
 This repository contains the source code for the paper accepted in ICDM'21: *Exploring the Long Short-Term Dependencies to Infer Shot Influence in Badminton Matches*